-Each state has very specific laws governing how a Last Will and Testament must be signed.
-For example, in Florida, a will must be signed by the Testator in the presence and hearing of two witnesses.
-In other words, the Testator and two witnesses must be in the same room at the same time, and each must sign the will while the others are watching.
+Each state has very specific laws governing how a last will and testament must be signed.
+For example, the will must be signed by the testator—the person who created and is leaving the will—in the presence and hearing of at least two witnesses in Florida.
+The testator and the witnesses must be in the same room at the same time, and each must sign the will while the others are watching.

-And while it's easy to assume that a will executed in an estate lawyer's office is signed with the proper legal formalities, in reality, this isn't always the case.
-Thus, failing to sign a will in accordance with applicable state laws is the first and foremost reason why a will is contested and also the most common reason why a will is found to be invalid.
+It's easy to assume that a will that's executed in an estate lawyer's office will be signed with the proper legal formalities, but this isn't always the case.
+Failing to sign a will in accordance with applicable state laws is the first and foremost reason why a will is contested and it's also the most common reason why a will is found to be invalid.

-For example, in Florida, a person can show signs of dementia and yet still have the testamentary capacity to sign a will.
-Thus, the testimony of the witnesses to the will signing becomes crucial, and absent a doctor's visit or an adjudication of incapacity within days of the will signing, lack of testamentary capacity is difficult to prove.
+The testimony of the witnesses to the will signing becomes crucial in cases such as this.
+Absent a doctor's visit or an adjudication of incapacity within days of the will signing, lack of testamentary capacity is very difficult to prove.

-As people age, they become weaker both physically and mentally and therefore more susceptible to the influence of others.
-The key to undue influence in the context of a will contest is, did the alleged undue influencer exert such extreme pressure and put the Testator under severe duress to cause the Testator to lose free will and instead succumb to the will of the alleged undue influencer?
+People tend to become weaker both physically and mentally as they age, and this can make them more susceptible to the influence of others.
+The key to undue influence in the context of a will contest is this: Did the alleged influencer exert such extreme pressure and put the testator under such severe duress that it caused him to lose his free will and instead succumb to the will of the influencer?

 What Are the Grounds for Contesting a Will?